 Five farms now make up the Café Granja La Esperanza: Cerro Azul, Las Margaritas, La Esperanza, Potosi and Hawaii.
 With a reputation for producing competition winning coffees, processes are matched with varieties to produce unique flavour profiles.

 The Las Margaritas farm, known to the workers as the ‘garden of varieties’, has built a reputation as for competition winning coffees due to the varied and unusual varieties grown.

-The Laurina variety or ‘Bourbon Pointu’ was first planted in Café Granja 10 years ago, since then they have been renovated as part of the farms standard cycle – every six to seven years.
+The Laurina variety or ‘Bourbon Pointu’ was first planted in Café Granja over 10 years ago, and has since been renovated as part of the farms standard cycle every six to seven years.
 If the tree has produced well and was resistant to disease, then they are stumped but if they haven’t performed well then they are taken out and re-planted.

 Laurina is a natural mutation of Bourbon which was originally selected on the island of La Réunion in a place called Ravine-aux Chevres in the 19th century.
-They are dwarf trees which look like Christmas trees, which is how they got the name Pointu (or sharp).
-It produces coffee which is lower in caffeine than other arabica varieties (0.05% caffeine) and produces a very high cup quality.
-It is also susceptible to leaf rust, which is why it isn’t widely grown.
+They are dwarf plants which look like Christmas trees, producing beans that are long, narrow and somewhat pointed.
+It produces coffee which is significantly lower in caffeine than other arabica varieties yet maintains a very high cup quality.
+It is very susceptible to leaf rust and diseases, which is why it isn’t widely grown.

 Experienced workers pick cherries from this microlot in one day when they are at the perfect ripeness.
 The cherry is fermented for 36 hours in tanks which are kept in a warehouse which is 22 – 25 degrees Celsius.
 When this is complete the cherries are taken to a mechanical dryer where they stay for four days, it is switched off for eight hours overnight so there is a break in the drying process.